Generalization in diffusion models arises from geometry-adaptive harmonic representations: Inductive biases

-\Cref{fig:celeba-basis-decay} shows the shrinkage factors ($\lambda_k(y)$), adaptive basis vectors ($e_k(y)$), and signal coefficients ($\inner{x,e_k(y)}$).
+\Cref{fig:celeba-basis-decay} shows the shrinkage factors ($\lambda_k(y)$), adaptive basis vectors ($e_k(y)$), and signal coefficients ($\inner{x,e_k(y)}$) of a DNN denoiser trained on $10^5$ face images.
 The eigenvectors have oscillating patterns both along the contours and in uniformly regular regions and thus adapt to the geometry of the input image.
-The coefficients are seen to be sparse in this basis, and the fast rate of decay of eigenvalues exploits this sparsity.
-The strong generalization results of \Cref{sec:model-variance} show that the network inductive biases are well-aligned to the data distribution in the case of celebrity faces.
-All of this suggests that DNN denoisers might be inductively biased towards such geometry-adaptive harmonic bases (GAHBs).
-In the next two subsections, we provide evidence supporting this conjecture, by analyzing networks trained on synthetic datasets where the optimal solution is (approximately) known.
+We call this a geometry-adaptive harmonic basis (GAHB).
+The coefficients are sparse in this basis, and the fast rate of decay of eigenvalues exploits this sparsity.
+The high quality of generated images and the strong generalization results of \Cref{sec:model-variance} show that DNN denoisers rely on inductive biases that are well-aligned to photographic image distributions.
+All of this suggests that DNN denoisers might be inductively biased towards GAHBs.
+In the following, we provide evidence supporting this conjecture by analyzing networks trained on synthetic datasets where the optimal solution is (approximately) known.